What is an inactive lifestyle?

 - Take the stairs instead of the elevator

 - Use your break or part of your lunch hour to walk around the building

 - Stand up and walk to a colleague's office instead of sending an email

 - Have "walking" or standing meetings with co-workers instead of sitting in a conference room

 - Exercise and Physical Fitness: MedlinePlus Health Topic (National Library of Medicine)

-- Get Moving: Easy Tips to Get Active!
-(American Heart Association)
+- Get Real about Getting Active (American Heart Association)